 Born in Beijing, Hsu studied piano with her parents and her uncle Fei-Ping Hsu, and later with Herbert Stessin at Juilliard and Claude Frank at Yale.
 She also trained in the fellowship programs at the Tanglewood Music Center, Ravinia Festival’s Steans Institute, the Aldeburgh Britten-Pears Programme (UK), the Aspen Music Festival, and abroad.

-Ms. Hsu is the Artistic Director for Pendulum New Music Series and visiting piano faculty at the University of Colorado in Boulder, has taught for Metro State University, University of Denver Enrichment, and is the guest teacher for the current DAMTA Lecture Series.
-She created the Conscious ListeningÔ method to give audiences and pianists a broader perspective on the art of performance.
-An active educator, speaker, and adjudicator, her teaching honors include the 2010 NFMC Ouida Keck Award.
+Ms. Hsu is the Artistic Director for Pendulum New Music Series at the University of Colorado in Boulder.
+She has taught piano for the University of Colorado in Boulder, Ohio University, University of Northern Colorado, Metro State University, and has lectured for University of Denver Enrichment, the Denver Art Museum, and the DAMTA Lecture Series.
+She presents original Conscious ListeningTM seminars to give audiences and pianists a broader perspective on the art of performance.
+An active educator, teacher with prize-winning students, speaker, and adjudicator, her teaching honors include the 2010 NFMC Ouida Keck Award, and she is currently the College Faculty Forum Chair for CSMTA.

 Ms. Hsu resides in Colorado with her husband, composer Daniel Kellogg, and one daughter.
-She is a founding member of the Hwang-Ainomae-Hsu Piano Trio, with the principals of the Colorado Symphony.
 Her concert schedule and recordings are available at www.hsingayhsu.com.